Car-edible Witness

 the interstate system kind of flattens a lot of it, but it makes it really speedy to get around.

-So most of our road tripping time is on I-94 between Bismarck and Fargo, which is not the most scenic drive.
+So, most of our road tripping time is on I-94 between Bismarck and Fargo, which is not the most scenic drive.

 Getting off of that, gorgeous, lots of cattle lakes, lots of wildlife area, but most of our drive is very,

+very flat and very straight.
 And you can see for a very long, long distance.

 But this is not why you live in North Dakota.

 Give me some facts about North Dakota that make me want to take a road trip there.
+Like Scott did well with the Dexter mini cows.

+I am from North Dakota.
 So you could road trip out here and meet my family.

+But I'd like that.
 We also have Teddy Roosevelt National Park, like I mentioned, very, also very scenic and beautiful.

 Our state parks are gorgeous.